NFDI4DS/nslp2026/docs/climatecheck_shared_task.md

 The dataset for both tasks is now available on [HuggingFace](https://huggingface.co/datasets/rabuahmad/climatecheck); the claims in the test set will be the same as they 2025 iteration.
 The abstracts corpus for retrieval (task 1) is available on [HuggingFace](https://huggingface.co/datasets/rabuahmad/climatecheck_publications_corpus).

-Due to label imbalance in the dataset for both tasks, participants are allowed to ustilise external dataset or augment the data however they see fit.
+Due to label imbalance in the dataset for both tasks, participants are allowed to ustilise external datasets and/or augment the data however they see fit.

 <br/>